vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 The following upload behaviors are possible through the configuration described below:

-1. The sink operates as before, where batches are buffered in memory and uploaded directly to objects.
+1. The sink operates as before, where batches are buffered based only on the existing batch settings and uploaded directly to individual objects.
 This will initially be the default configuration to avoid breaking existing setups.
 1. The sink buffers batches until it can generate a complete part, and assembles the parts into an object only at the end of an interval.
-None of the intermediate parts are visible until
+None of the intermediate parts are visible until the final object is assembled.
 1. The sink uploads batches into parts as required to ensure the data is persisted to S3, and assembles the parts into an object at the end of an interval _or_ when restarting the upload would